lukekorthals/language-localizer/README.md

 # language-localizer
-Python replication of language localizer written in Matlab by Fedorenko et al. (2010) to be used with [psychopy](https://psychopy.org/) (Peirce et al., 2019) and [exptools2](https://github.com/VU-Cog-Sci/exptools2).
+Python replication of language localizer originally written in Matlab by Fedorenko et al. (2010) to be used with [psychopy](https://psychopy.org/) (Peirce et al., 2019) and [exptools2](https://github.com/VU-Cog-Sci/exptools2).

 # Installation
 Create new conda (or python venv) environment and install exptools and its dependencies.